-Medical malpractice happens in many ways, and the effects of a doctor’s or a hospital’s negligence can be catastrophic.
+Medical malpractice happens in many ways, and the effects of a doctor’s or a hospital’s negligence can lead to catastrophic injuries.
 Medical malpractice occurs when a physician, nurse, or other health care provider deviates from the appropriate standard of care in the medical community and injures a patient.
 The most common types of medical malpractice include anesthesia mistakes, improper treatment, failure to deliver a baby properly, prescribing the wrong medication or the incorrect dosage of a drug, diagnosis errors, performing surgery improperly or performing surgery that was not necessary, failure to diagnose cancer and other conditions, infections that occur from improperly sterilized equipment or facilities, and failing to obtain a patient’s informed consent before performing surgery or other procedures.

 When you go to a doctor or other healthcare professional seeking care, you rightfully expect that the care you receive will make your condition better, not worse.
 Unfortunately, not all doctors are created equal and some fail to provide the standard of care expected in the medical profession.

 Medical malpractice is a widespread problem that can happen to any patient when they least expect it.
 While medical malpractice laws recognize that injured patients should have the right to seek financial recovery, such laws are strict and can be confusing.
 For this reason, if you have been injured by poor medical care, it is time to consult a medical malpractice attorney.
-With the help of a skilled medical malpractice lawyer, you can be compensated for the injuries you received at the hands of a doctor, nurse, or hospital.
+With the help of a skilled Philadelphia medical malpractice lawyer, you can be compensated for the injuries you received at the hands of a doctor, nurse, or hospital.

 Every doctor and similar medical professional has the responsibility to act with a certain duty of care.
 This duty of care is to perform in a way that a similarly situated medical professional with reasonable skill and competence would have performed under the same circumstances.
 When a doctor fails to uphold this standard of care and a patient suffers unnecessary injury, medical malpractice occurs.